rhysd/heredocument/README.md

 - **tabSize** : The number of whitespaces for 1 tab character (`\t`).
 Default is `8`.
 - **inputNewline** : The newline character to split the string into lines.
 Default value is `\n`.
 - **outputNewline** : The newline character used in output string.
 If not specified, value of `inputNewline` is used.
 Default value is `\n`.
+- **newlineAtEnd** : EOL should be added at the end of string or not.
+If `true`, newline will be added at the end.
+Default value is `true`.

 For example, below `oneline` tag replaces all newlines in input hence it can create single line string from multiline template string.